emu-russia/Deroute/UserScripts/Readme.md

 The script does not check connectivity and does not make any special checks at all.
 All errors can be checked later when using the generated HDL in your favorite CAD.

-Example use: `GetVerilog.bat PSG.xmlz PSG.v`
+Example use: `GetVerilog.bat PSG.xmlz PSG.v psg_`

+- First argument: The name of the source XML
+- Second argument: The name of the Verilog to be generated
+- Third argument: Common prefix for module names.
+If not specified, the XML name with an underscore will be taken.